Energy Performance of Buildings Data:

 We have carefully considered the privacy risks to individuals in the disclosure of Energy Performance Certificate (EPC) data.
-The Ministry of Housing Communities and Local Government (MHCLG) has published a data privacy impact assessment (DPIA) to identify and minimise the data protection risk.
+The Department for Levelling Up, Housing & Communities (DLUHC) has published a data privacy impact assessment (DPIA) to identify and minimise the data protection risk.
 This DPIA will be kept under review.
 Display Energy Certificate data relating to public authority buildings is not personal data in this regard.

 Frequently Asked Questions

 Why do I need to sign up?

 The data available contains personal information covered by the Data Protection Act 2018 and the General Data Protection Regulation, as well as data under a restrictive licence.
-MHCLG is required to confirm that users have understood and agreed to these, as well as collecting the details of those who have requested access.
+DLUHC is required to confirm that users have understood and agreed to these, as well as collecting the details of those who have requested access.